kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 The enablement and disablement of this feature are tested as part of the integration tests.
-Additionally, the feature enablement/disablement tests cover the scenario where the feature gate is switched from enabled to disabled after a shared allocation has already been made.
+Additionally, the feature enablement/disablement tests cover the scenario where the feature gate is switched from enabled to disabled after an allocation has already been made.
 In this case, the existing resource claim should remain valid, but the remaining device capacity must no longer be multi-allocatable.